 It’s no secret that FPS games are pretty much everywhere on the PlayStation 4, but there are certainly less of them with most studios seemingly preferring third-person to third over recent years.
 You could barely even move in the last generation of gaming without bumping into a Modern Warfare clone in the seventh gen. Every other FPS title was a gritty, depressingly brown venture into a near future where everyone magically healed and sat behind cover forever and a day.

 The PS4 is no stranger to first-person shooters, so we’ve compiled some of its shootiest offerings, ranging from the realistic to the downright outlandish.
+Bear in mind that thanks to backwards compatibility, you will also be able to play all these FPS games on your PS5.

 Yes, it’s not a game many people will agree on, especially as a live service release, but if it’s shooting stuff in space you want, it’s shooting stuff in space you will get with Destiny 2.